 FEYER George

 He was born on February 18, 1921 in Budapest Hungry.
 About age 15 years, he began submitting cartoons to magazines and newspapers.
-He was paid adult rates and earned a living though out the 1930’s.
+He illustrated books and worked in animation.
+He was paid adult rates and earned a living.
 In 1939 World War Two began and there followed horrific experiences that left him traumatized for the rest of his life.
 In 1946, he escaped Hungry now controlled by the communists and walked to Vienna where he surrendered to British forces.

 In 1948 he arrived in Toronto knowing only a smattering of English.
+He changed the spelling of his name from Fejer to Feyer, the way it was pronounced.
 He got a job in a quilt factory and began cartooning again.
-In 1949 he sold his first cartoon to Maclean’s magazine and his work appeared in Maclean’s for about fifteen years.
+In 1949 he sold his first cartoons to Maclean’s magazine and his work appeared there for about fifteen years.
 He expanded to the Toronto Star, the Globe and Mail, Colliers, Punch and many others.
 By 1951 he was making enough money from his cartoons to quit his job in the quilt factory.

 WORK: